We want to ensure everyone has the best chance of living a healthy life.

 So, if you’ve been diagnosed with HIV, early treatment will keep you healthy and your partners safe.
 Win-win.

-transmission.
-Our clinic has a project called "SAME DAY ART" providing HIV treatment on the day of diagnosis when our client is ready and willing to.
+has a project called "SAME DAY ART" providing HIV treatment on the day of diagnosis when our client is ready and willing to.

-It is recommended that you have a proper consultation, physical examination with our doctor and chose the anti-retroviral medication regimen,
+It is recommended that you have a proper consultation, physical examination with our doctor and chose the anti-retroviral medication regimen, our doctor will provide advice on how to stay healthy as well.

 Treat early to END HIV: Newly diagnosed positive individuals